SRT File Viewer

 Frequently Asked Questions

 SRT (SubRip Subtitle) is a plain text file format used for video subtitles.
 Each subtitle entry contains a sequential number, start and end timestamps (in HH:MM:SS,mmm format), and the subtitle text.
-It's widely supported by video players and streaming platforms.
+It is widely supported by video players and streaming platforms.
+For web use, you may want to convert SRT to VTT format.

 Yes, your files are completely secure.
 All file processing happens locally in your browser using JavaScript.
 Your subtitle files are never uploaded to any server, ensuring complete privacy for your content.